How to make almond milk at home

 You want to start with raw almonds.
 Soak the almonds in water for at least eight hours, but you can soak them for up to two days.
 The longer you soak the almonds, the creamier your finished product will be.

 Once you have soaked the almonds, rinse them and then add them to the blender with water.
-The usual ration is 1 cup of almonds for 3 cups of water but you can experiment.
-More water will create a thinner final product similar to nonfat dairy milk and more nuts will create a thicker, creamier milk.
+The usual ratio is 1 cup of almonds for 3 cups of water but you can experiment.
+More water will create a thinner final product similar to nonfat dairy milk and more nuts will create thicker creamier milk.

 You can also add ingredients for flavor.
-Healthy Blend Recipes recommended unflavored almond milk for recipes such as salad dressings, soups, baked goods and smoothies.
+Some recommend unflavored almond milk for recipes such as salad dressings, soups, baked goods, and smoothies.
 If you are planning to drink the milk as is or use it for cereal, you might want to add some flavor.
-Adding vanilla extract and honey before blending is a popular choice.
-You can also try cocoa powder, maple syrup, cinnamon or fresh strawberries.
+Adding vanilla extract and/or honey before blending is a popular choice.
+You can also try cocoa powder, maple syrup, cinnamon, or fresh strawberries.

 Once you’ve blended your ingredients you need to strain them.
 You want to use a nut bag that is specially designed for this purpose.
 Nut bags are available at a variety of cooking and natural food stores.
 You could also use a cheesecloth or some other mesh strainer, just make sure it is very fine.

 Pour the blended mixture through the strainer and let the nut bag collect the coarser almond meal.
 Repeat this process until you feel it is has been thoroughly strained.
 You don’t have to discard the almond meal.
 The Kitchn, an online home chef resource, recommended drying the meal in an oven and then using it for muffins or oatmeal.

 Once you have your almond milk you use it for cooking or drinking.
 The milk will stay good for about four to five days.
 Enjoy.